kylelampert/Tapped/README.md

 Contents:
 - Tapped Developer Guide: A bare-bones application that demos basic NFC functionality.
 This codebase accompanies the Tapped Developer guide (http://www.tappednfc.com/android-nfc-developer-guide/).
-- Tapped Demo: A demo application featuring Android Beam, tag reading & writing, and Facebook integration.
+- Tapped Demo: A more complex demo application featuring Android Beam, tag reading & writing, and Facebook integration.
 Also demos use of Kinvey as a cloud-based backend and datastore.

 Installation Notes:
 - See the Tapped Developer Guide (in the Wiki of this repo) for getting started with Eclipse and the Android SDK.